-If you are a pilot scratching the edge, you might want to gain benefit of XCSoar's numerous task- and competition-related computations.
+- Especially if you are a beginner, you might study computed Familiarisation : values in-flight in advance of placing them in your "normal" InfoBox ensemble - just to get familiar with the reading.
+To do so, create a new Infobox named "test" to be placed on a additional screen page brought in.
+In any case you can go back to the screen you know by "turning a page". - If you are a pilot scratching the edge, you might want to gain Competition : benefit of XCSoar's numerous task- and competition-related computations.
 In order to get them related to the competition's phases, you might like the idea of defining two special use cases with pages for the phase before start, another one for whilst racing.
 If you are in search for a specific value to be displayed, give it a try in chapter 12 "Infobox reference".
-There is a big chance you will find it.

-On the ground: As a manager on duty you might use a screen page, showing the "Flarm Radar" solely.
+There is a big chance you will find it. - As a manager on duty you might use a screen page, showing On the ground : the "Flarm Radar" solely.
 This might happen on a PC screen running XCSoar being connected to a Flarm receiver.